RomlinGroup/Flatpack/README.md

 > :warning: **Disclaimer:** This repository contains our research.
 Verify the information and do your own research (
 > DYOR).
 We assume no responsibility for accuracy or completeness.

 We are collecting datasets and models suitable for deployment as flatpacks.
-Please let us know if you know of any datasets or models with commercially viable licenses that should be added to our list.
+If you know of any datasets or models with commercially viable licenses, we would be grateful if you could add them to our list.

 | Name                                                                                                 | Type    | License                                                           |
 |:-----------------------------------------------------------------------------------------------------|:--------|:------------------------------------------------------------------|